-Dropcopter's mission is the automated pollination of orchard crops via unmanned aircraft systems (UAS), enabled by effective use of new technologies, driving farming efficiency and healthy crop yield growth.
+Dropcopter's mission is the automated pollination of crops via unmanned aircraft systems (UAS), increased crop production, and combating the effects of pollinator decline.

 As the world population soars from its present 6 billion people to over 9 billion within 30 years, food producers need to make the best possible use of their resources.
 Bees are a key part of the food chain, pollinating crops that account for about a third of the world's food supply; unfortunately, colony collapse has decimated their numbers by 50% in just the last 10 years.

-To fill this gap in food production and help farmers significantly improve their crop yields, Dropcopter has developed a service using Unmanned Aerial Vehicles (UAVs) to fly over orchard crops like almonds, apples, cherries, pears, and many other fruit, nut and seed crops.
-Flying pre-programmed automated paths about 10 feet over the tree canopy, Dropcopter delivers pollen to blossoms that face upward to the sun to augment or even replace traditional bee pollination.
+To fill this gap in food production and help farmers significantly improve their crop yields, Dropcopter has developed a service using UAS to pollinate crops like almonds, apples, cherries, pears, and many other fruit, nut and seed crops.

-Dropcopter is excited to bring its tools, service and expertise to this business, helping farmers make the best use of their land to feed a hungry world.
+Dropcopter is excited to bring its tools, service and expertise to help farmers make the best use of their land and feed a hungry world.